dakujem/latter/readme.md

         // return the count of items in the shopping cart here });

-    // one can either use aliases or provide the path to hte template file in the render reutine
+    // one can either use aliases or provide the path to the template file in the render routine
     $template = 'ClientModule/Cart/list.latte';

     // the params can be modified at will, for example to provide defaults